 Ornithology is the study of birds.
-Alberta has a rich, diverse bird life with over 250 breeding species.
-The province has distinctive natural regions (Boreal Forest, Aspen Parkland, Grasslands and Rocky Mountains); each with characteristic bird species.
-The eastern slopes of the Rocky Mountains creates an active zone of contact between distinct forms of numerous species.
+Alberta has a rich, diverse bird life with over 400 recorded species, including about 250 breeding species.
+The high species diversity results in part from the meeting of three distinctive natural regions (Boreal Forest, Grasslands and Rocky Mountains) in Alberta, each with characteristic bird species.
+The eastern slopes of the Rocky Mountains is an area of marked variability, as distinct eastern and western forms of numerous species come into contact and hybridize there.
 The evolutionary and taxonomic consequences of contact remain an exciting area of ornithological research.
-Bird exhibits are a popular feature of the galleries of The Provincial Museum…

 I am an avid birder and amateur bird photographer based in Calgary, Alberta.
 I have been birding since I was seven years old.
 I have travled to southeatern Arizona, Point Pelee NP (multiple times), and Newfoundland.
 If I had to choose a favorite bird it would be the Red Knot.

 The Western Loggerhead Shrike Recovery Team meets once a year and is made up of scientists, researchers and invited guests from across western Canada.
 The Recovery Team is the working arm of Recovery of Nationally Endangered Wildlife (RENEW) which responds to status reports commissioned by the Committee on the Status of Endangered Wildlife in Canada.
 Operation Grassland Community is an invited guest at the meetings and provides input as to our activities during the previous year.

 Photographer - Brian Wolitski

 …a nature and wildlife photographer for over two decades, I have established a diverse stock file collection exceeding 100,000 images ranging from wild animals and birds to landscapes.
 I also have an macro-image library of reptiles, amphibians and insects.
 My work frequently appears in nature magazine and books as well as on posters, murals, calendars and greeting cards…